-"Alana then intentionally fell from an aircraft at 1,130 metres above sea level.
+"Alana then intentionally fell from an aircraft at 1,130 meters above sea level.

-"She dropped into a zone which is full of with carnivorous fossa (a cat-like, mammal endemic to Madagascar)."
+"She dropped into a zone which is full of with carnivorous Fossa felines."

-It was reported Ms Cutland, from Milton Keynes, suffered "paranoia attacks" while on the research trip to the island, off the east coast of Africa.
+It was reported Ms Cutland, from Milton Keynes, suffered "paranoia attacks" while on the self-funded but "failed" research trip to the island, off the east coast of Africa.